tadeuzagallo/verve-lang/README.md

 $ make install
 ```

-After that you should be able to run the command line `verve`, you can try it by running any of the tests, e.g.:
+After that you should be able to use the command line `verve`.
+You can try it by running any of the tests, e.g.:
 ```
 $ verve tests/math_parser.vrv
 ```